renatopejon/renatopejon/README.md

 # Hi everyone :wave:

-I'm a web development student from Brazil, and I'm cunrrently graduating in Software Analysis and Development at [Uninorte](https://www.uninorteac.edu.br/).
+I'm a web development student from Brazil, and I'm cunrrently graduating in Software Analysis and Development at [Uninorte](https://www.uninorteac.edu.br/) and I'm also a self-learner.

 I mainly code in HTML, CSS and JavaScript.
 I am always learning!

 ## Quick overview